Aetherinox/csf-firewall/docs/docs/usage/prepost.md

 ---
-title: "Usage › Configuration"
+title: "Usage › Pre.d/Post.d Scripts"
 tags:
   - usage
   - configure
 ---

-# Usage › Configuration
+# Usage › Pre and Post Scripts

-This section introduces the main CSF configuration file, which controls how CSF operates and determines which features are active on your server.
+CSF provides special folders where you can place your own bash scripts to be executed at specific points during the firewall startup process.
+These scripts make it easy to maintain custom, persistent firewall rules that are automatically applied every time the CSF service is restarted.

 <br />